-Around the time of the recording of Cypress Hill’s 3rd album “Temple’s Of Boom,” fellow west coast rapper and long time Cypress Hill fan Ice Cube, approached B-Real with an offer to star in the first installment of his Friday trilogy.
-But due to pre scheduled tour commitments, B-Real had to decline Cubes offer.
+Around the time of the recording of Cypress Hill’s third album “Temple’s Of Boom,” fellow west coast rapper and long time Cypress Hill fan, Ice Cube, approached B-Real with an offer to star in the first installment of his Friday trilogy, but due to pre-scheduled tour commitments, B-Real had to decline Cubes offer.

 As B-Real was a close friend of Ice Cube, and had even attended his wedding ceremony, he offered to donate a song to Cube as a goodwill gesture.